domoszlai/juicy-gcode/README.md

 * “`cabal install svg-tree matrix`”
 * “`runghc Svg2Gcode`”

-For testing Stage 1 type
+For testing Stage 1, type
 * “`cabal install rasterific`”
 * “`runghc TestStage1`”

+## Usage

+The development is in an early stage.
+Svg2Gcode does not accept any parameters, it only tries to load a file called "test.svg" from the current directory.
+If the file is there, it displays a list of data constructors (in haskell syntax) representing the image in Stage 1 format, and which directly can be copy-pasted into TestStage1.hs.
+Finally, TestStage1.hs renders this list of drawing operations and saves the result into a file called "stage1.png" in the current directory.

 ## Limitations

-For the time being, only Stage 1 is implemented, with the following unimplemented features:
+For the time being, only Stage 1 is implemented, with the following missing features:
 * rounded-cornered rectangles (would be easy)
 * text (would be easy with e.g. [FontyFruity](https://hackage.haskell.org/package/FontyFruity))
-* filling (probably not be easy)
+* filling (probably not easy)
 * images (not planned)